 Create a New Patient or Account: If the patient or family has never contacted your practice before, you will need to create a new account and patient.

 Click “Add Phone Note”

 In the lower-right hand corner of the Find results, click the “Add Phone Note” button to begin a new phone note.

 Note: If you have already opened a chart, you can click “Add Phone Note” on the Medical Summary screen.

 Enter the name and call-back information for the caller.
 Note that PCC EHR tracks each patient’s contact information, so previous information for this patient may be available in the pull-down menus.

 AutoFill: As you begin typing the contact name, phone number, or other information, PCC EHR will show you options from the patient’s records.
-Use the arrow keys to select an option from the menu, and then press Enter.
+You can use the arrow keys to select an option from the menu, and then press Enter to select one.